How to help if your friends are being bullied

 Taking matters into your own hands

 One thing you can and should do is to make this problem YOUR problem.
 In other words, don’t just be the third party giving advice to your friends.
 Find ways to stop it yourself.
-Yep, you can follow up with teachers and remind them what's going on.
-And you can find other friends to help support your two pals who are getting bullied.
+Yep, once a teacher or administrator at school knows about the issue, you can follow up with them and remind them what's going on.
+And you can find other friends to help support your pals who are getting bullied.

 How to handle